 - Don’t ignore your pain or signs of injury: If your pain or other symptoms get worse in the days or weeks after the crash, go back to your doctor.
 Don’t downplay what you’re going through.
 To secure compensation, you want your medical records to reflect your experience accurately.

 - Don’t post on social media: Many of us post on social media about our lives, but this is one experience you want to keep private for now.
 Don’t post about the crash, your injuries, or your treatments.
 The other side can use anything you post against you.

 - Don’t accept a settlement offer: In some truck accident cases, the insurance company knows their policyholder is liable and offers a settlement right away.
 We highly recommend you have an attorney review the offer before you accept.
 First offers are often lower than you deserve.

 Common Injuries in Truck Accidents

 A semi-truck can cause serious injuries even at lower speeds.
-A fender bender with another car at 20 mph may feel like a tap.
+A fender bender with another car at 20 mph feels like a tap.
 A fender bender with a semi-truck at 20 mph can cause whiplash and other injuries.
 Worse yet, many commercial truck accidents happen at much higher speeds.

-Common truck accident injuries include:
+Common truck accident injuries are: